una/sass-for-devs/README.md

-# Spreading the Sass Love
+# Sass for Developers

-A lightning talk about building community for SassConf 2014.
+Slides for a talk on learning Sass from a development perspective for All Girl Hack Night, Jan 14, 2015